The Exit List

 The Exit List is a British game show that aired on ITV from 10 January to 28 February 2012, hosted by Matt Allwright.

 Format

 Two contestants play as a team in each episode, first trying to accumulate as much money as possible by answering questions, then attempting to win it by recalling the answers they have given as their "Exit List".
+The maximum possible cash prize is £200,000.

 The main game is played in the "Memory Maze", an arrangement of 26 identical rooms in six rows.
 Each room contains a vault with a computer display and two glass cylinders inserted vertically into a console.
 The first row, where the team enters, has one room; the second and third rows have three each; the fourth row has five; and the fifth and sixth rows have seven each.
 Upon entering a room and activating its display, the team is confronted with one of the following: